labex-labs/open-source-labs/python/python-mastery/lab-ex7-3-learn-about-class-decorators/en/step5.md

 # Adding Method Argument Validation

-Let's take our validation one step further by automatically validating method arguments.
-The `validate.py` file already includes a `@validated` decorator that can check function arguments against their annotations.
+In Python, validating data is an important part of writing robust code.
+In this section, we'll take our validation one step further by automatically validating method arguments.
+The `validate.py` file already includes a `@validated` decorator.
+A decorator in Python is a special function that can modify another function.
+The `@validated` decorator here can check function arguments against their annotations.
+Annotations in Python are a way to add metadata to function parameters and return values.

 Let's modify our code to apply this decorator to methods with annotations:

-1. Open the `validate.py` file to review the `validated` decorator:
+1. First, we need to understand how the `validated` decorator works.
+Open the `validate.py` file to review it:

 ```bash
 code ~/project/validate.py
 ```

 The `validated` decorator uses function annotations to validate arguments.
-It checks each argument against its annotation type before allowing the function to run.
+Before allowing the function to run, it checks each argument against its annotation type.
+For example, if an argument is annotated as an integer, the decorator will make sure the passed value is indeed an integer.

-2. Now, let's modify the `validate_attributes` function in `structure.py` to wrap annotated methods with the `validated` decorator:
+2. Now, we'll modify the `validate_attributes` function in `structure.py` to wrap annotated methods with the `validated` decorator.
+This means that any method with annotations in the class will have its arguments automatically validated.
+Open the `structure.py` file:

 ```bash
 code ~/project/structure.py